 date-modified "2020-01-21 15:53:23"

-4. Copy the file to the USB drive using the SCP command:
+4. Use the filename learned above to copy that file to the USB drive using the SCP command (note that here the 'scp' command used allows

 BXB5406-NFVIS# scp techsupport:NFVIS_BXB5406-NFVIS_2020-01-21T15-53-23.tar.gz usb:usb3/BXB5406-NFVIS_2020-01-21T15-53-23.tar.gz